PCS: Moving the Family Pet

 Luckily, there are many organizations and nonprofits that want to aid in lowering the costs to prepare and move your family pet.

 SPCA International has the program Operation Military Pets having the mission to keep families together by providing financial assistance for relocation costs.
 Starting out with Operation Baghdad Pups, SPCA International has been helping service members bring back dogs, cats, and even one donkey back to the United States to keep battle buddies together.
-They have since branched out to helping families keep their pet with them while serving across the world.
+They have since branched out to helping families keep their pets with them while serving across the world.

 Dogs on Deployment has the mission of providing vital assistance to military pet owners while they serve our country with honor, courage, and commitment.
 This program helps families stick together by offering ‘pet chits’ or grants to help families move their best friend even if they are struggling with financial difficulties.
 If in the unlucky, off chance that the pet is not allowed to move or fly due to financial or moving requirements, Dogs on Deployment also has a fostering program.
 This nonprofit provides the military members and their family different options when it comes to helping make sure that their pet is safe and happy.